karunamanga/Krissaco-api/README.md

 Each feature lives in its own folder under `app/features/<feature_name>/` (`router.py`, `service.py`, `repository.py`, `schema.py`).
 When adding or changing a feature:

 1. Work inside your own `features/<feature_name>/` folder only
-2. If a change is needed in `app/common/` (shared model or schema), flag it with the team first — it affects every feature
+2. If a change is needed in `app/common/` (shared model or schema) or the database schema, flag it with the team first — it affects every feature
 3. Register your router in `app/main.py`
+4. Do not change existing API paths or methods without team agreement — other services depend on this contract
-4. Open a Pull Request rather than pushing directly to `main`
+5. Open a Pull Request rather than pushing directly to `main`

 ## Status

 - ✅ Record transaction (`POST /transaction`)
 - ✅ Latest transactions (`GET /transaction`)
-- ✅ Statement by date range (`GET /transaction/statement`)
+- ✅ Statement by date range (`GET /statement`)